offchan42/Unity3D-Python-Communication/README.md

 ## TODO

-* [ ] Add example that use Unity's Update() method to receive reply instead of using a separate thread.
+* [ ] Add example that use Unity's Update() method to receive reply instead of using a separate thread to continuously call `TryReceiveFrameString()` in a loop without any delay.
 This means that the call to `TryReceiveFrameString()` will not be too frequent which yields better performance.
+It will be called about 60 times a second if the frame rate is 60 FPS.